 - From halt to back-up to halt again.

 - From halt to move forequarters to halt again.

 - From halt to move hindquarters to halt again.

-- From halt to target one of: chin, knee, eye, ear, cheek, shoulder to hand (see Jan 2018 Challenge).
+- From halt to target one of: chin, knee, eye, ear, cheek, shoulder to hand.

 - The ’20-Steps Exercise’ is another context to help become fluid with the ‘intent’ and ‘no intent’ dynamic.

 - Once the horse stays parked reliably, we can begin to move into different positions around him, taking up the ‘no intent’ body language so he easily understands that nothing is required of him except to remain parked.
 The skill is to maintain our ‘zero intent’ while we move into different positions around the horse.
-The video clip from the Oct 2017 Park & Wait challenge demonstrates.
+This video clip demonstrates.